vidhyav656/sample/.github/pull_request_template.md

 #### Checklist:

 - [ ] Have you checked to ensure there aren't other open [Pull Requests](../pulls) for the same update/change?
-- [ ] I have performed a self-review of submitted resource and its follows the guidelines of the project.
+- [ ] I have performed a self-review of submitted project and its follows the guidelines of the project.